 And it is true.
 The only one topic of all homilies should be "How to save people from their sins."
 There is no more important and no more urgent reality of our daily life.
 Eventually Jesus Christ came to the earth only and absolutely only for this purpose, to save us from the power of evil, from our sins and to liberate us from the fate and condemnation of Hell.
 This exactly is the Good News, the core of the Euangelion, the message of Christ.
 It's the Good News but not the nice news.
 Christ news is good because it's about our liberation and salvation.
 Hallmark's news are nice because they are about nothing.
 They are simply irrelevant.

-This is why Jesus is beginning His messianic mission with the urgent and strong appeal "repent and believe in the GOOD News" and He finishes with strong and clear statement "" (Mk 16,26)
+This is why Jesus is beginning His messianic mission with the urgent and strong appeal "repent and believe in the GOOD News" and He finishes with strong and clear statement "Whoever believes and is baptized will be saved; whoever does not believe will be condemned" (Mk 16,26)

 All three of this Sunday’s readings present an urgent call.
 Jonah tells the people of Nineveh that their sins have resulted in their suffering God’s wrath.
 They would listen and repent.
 St. Paul tells the Corinthians that time is running out and they have to change the ways of their lives.

 They need to embrace the Gospel before they have no more time.
 Jesus begins his preaching by proclaiming, “The time of fulfillment is at hand.
 Repent and believe in the Gospel.”
 In all these three readings the main theme is???
 Yes -- REPENTANCE.
 Did something change since then?
 I don't think so.

 The Gospel of St. Matthew finishes with the words of Jesus:

 "Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you."
 Mt 28; 19-20